yetanalytics/dave/README.md

 Project DAVE is funded by the Advanced Distributed Learning Initiative at the U.S. Department of Defense.

 ## License
-copyright 2018 Yet Analytics, Inc.
+Copyright © 2018 Yet Analytics Inc
+Distributed under the Apache 2.0 License.
+See the file LICENSE for more information.